Product-Led-Hub/gen-ai-unfold-boilerplate/README.md

 ---

-## Gen AI Development Bootcamp | Disrupt AI Summit 2026
+## Gen AI Development Bootcamp | Gen AI Unfold Summit 2026

 This is the **official boilerplate** for the [Gen AI Development Bootcamp](https://productledhub.com/gen-ai-unfold-summit/gen-ai-development-bootcamp/) by Gen AI Unfold 2026.